 Probiotic & digestive enzymes

-New situations can cause stress, together with transport, changes to food or water, being away from home & his litter mates etc. The result of these stresses will commonly be uncomplicated diarrhoea.
+New situations can cause stress, together with transport, changes to food or water, being away from home & his litter mates etc. The result of these stresses will commonly be uncomplicated diarrhea.
 Probiotic & digestive enzymes can help with this, and can be bought online & administered when an improved digestion or a more stable intestinal flora is needed.
 There are many readily available products on the market, but one we can recommend is ZooLac®PROPASTE®’s which claims its unique composition makes it the best probiotic on the market.

 It has a High content of probiotics for stabilising the digestion and balancing the bacterial flora in the intestinal tract by working with the good bacteria and the animal’s own immune system.
 It contains several types of good and naturally-occurring bacteria.
 The overall effect is therefore very broad and works mainly by preventing harmful bacteria from attacking the intestinal wall, while the good bacteria attack the harmful ones.
 The attack is a naturally occurring action that limits the growth of harmful bacteria.